Butler House, Kilkenny

 Butler House is an 18th-century Georgian Dower house located in Kilkenny, Ireland.
-It is currently working as a 4-star hotel and conference centre.
+It is currently being used as a 4-star hotel and conference centre.

 History

 Butler House was built so that it was completed by 1786 as the Dower house for Kilkenny Castle.
-It was built by Walter Butler, 16th Earl of Ormonde for his wife to live in when their son John Butler, 17th Earl of Ormonde inherited the title.
+It was built for the 16th Earl of Ormonde for his wife to live in when their son, the future 17th Earl of Ormonde, inherited the title.

 The first occupant was Lady Eleanor Butler, though it isn't certain if she and her husband moved in before his death.
 Her daughter Eleanor was one of the Ladies of Llangollen.